Antony J. Lucas: Prosperity

 In 1919, brother Marino Lucas' Majestic Theatre became the busiest and most profitable cinema in Tasmania.
 This and the rising global interest in silent films may have influenced Lekatsas, now known as Anthony Lucas, to join forces with the American Phillips brothers (who had been behind the development of Luna Park in seaside St Kilda), to demolish the Town Hall Cafe and build Melbourne's first large scale elaborate picture palace, known as the Capitol Theater.
 He again employed the Griffins to design both the theatre and the ten storey office building placed above, and when the theatre opened on 7 November 1924, the unique crystalline interior and coloured lighting was considered a marvel.
 The Capitol has subsequently achieved heritage status as one of the most avant-garde theatres in the world, and is now registered with the Australian Heritage Commission, the National Trust and Heritage Victoria.

 With reference to the journal The 200 years History of Australian Cooking, Tess Malos claims that Lucas also ran an open-air restaurant in the public gardens of the inner Melbourne suburb of Kew.

 The 1916 'Life in Australia' publication by John Comino had a significant section devoted to AJ Lucas, some of which follows: "24 years have flowed (since his arrival in Australia) and, properly used by a great, capable and audacious man, such as Mr. Antonios Lekatsas is, have resulted in the acquisition of substantial wealth.
-Three splendid, smart and exquisite buildings, of a commercial nature and part of the property owned by him, together with another building of twelve storeys, the tallest in Australia, standing by Sydney Central Railway Station and bearing the name "Australian Buildings", sing the praises of the splendid abilities of Mr. Antonios Lekatsas, who is the richest of the Greeks settled in the State of Victoria."Initially residing on the top floor of the Town Hall Café, Lucas was wealthy enough by 1918 to purchase the Toorak mansion Whernside.
-This property was subsequently owned by Jewish immigrant and business tycoon Solomon Lew.
+Three splendid, smart and exquisite buildings, of a commercial nature and part of the property owned by him, together with another building of twelve storeys, the tallest in Australia, standing by Sydney Central Railway Station and bearing the name "Australian Buildings", sing the praises of the splendid abilities of Mr. Antonios Lekatsas, who is the richest of the Greeks settled in the State of Victoria."Initially residing on the top floor of the Town Hall Café, Lucas was wealthy enough by 1918 to purchase the 1870s Toorak mansion Whernside.
+This property was subsequently owned by Jewish immigrant and business tycoon Solomon Lew, and still exists.
 In 1928 Lucas moved to the large property Yamala on the Mornington Peninsula, where he again employed the Griffins to redesign the house and gardens.